-Wildlife: Summer 2018: In recent weeks nightjars have been heard 'churring' in the reserve by one of our group.
+Wildlife: In Summer 2018: Nightjars had been heard 'churring' in the reserve by one of our group.
 Also we hope that hedgehogs are present as they have been seen in gardens just outside the reserve.
-We know that bats are around this summer; your reporter has had one in his lounge (the house is on the edge of the reserve).
-In the spring we have heard the drumming or 'laughing' (yaffle) of the woodpeckers, no doubt looking to pair up.
+We know that bats are around in the summer; your reporter has had one in his lounge (the house is on the edge of the reserve).
+In the spring we hear the drumming or 'laughing' (yaffle) of the woodpeckers, no doubt looking to pair up.
 Throughout the year, it is not unusual to see a buzzard either perched or aloft over the reserve.
 At our November 2018 work party a Dartford warbler was sighted in the reserve.
 Whilst undertaking work in the reserve we usually have the company of a friendly robin.

 Summer activities Each year we have at least one social event as well as a walk, often in another area of heathland in East Dorset. the walk is normally on May and the social get-together in September-watch out for details closer to the 'events'.
-Plea for help In some of our work parties we have had only 3 in the group so the amount of work that can be completed is limited.
-Luckily in recent months we have added to our modest numbers with new 'recruits'-many thanks for your help.
-We do however need further volunteers to bolster our team.
+Plea for help In some of our past work parties we have had only 3 in the group so the amount of work that can be completed is limited.
+Luckily in recent months we have added to our modest numbers with some 'new recruits'-many thanks for your hard work which is much appreciated.
+You know who you are !
+We have very recently had a 'walk round' with visitors from other local conservation groups and it would be lovely to see some of you at each work party although we understand you have existing commitments.
+We do need further volunteers to bolster our team.
 All you need do is turn up on the day and we will explain to you exactly what our friendly group do before you need commit yourself to joining us.
-The council have promised to give our group a bit more publicity and perhaps have an 'open day' so we can explain our activities to those interested in our work.
+All tools are provided and you simply undertake as much work as you can manage.
+There is a coffee break to lighten the work!

 Painting and map of the reserve